KTVG-TV: Replacement and closure

 With Fox network coverage shifted to KFXL and the NTV transmitters, the operations agreements Pappas held to run KSNB-TV and KTVG-TV were allowed to expire.
 The time brokerage agreement between Pappas Telecasting and Colins Broadcasting Corporation, owner of KSNB-TV, expired on November 30, 2009; that station, along with two translator stations in Lincoln owned by Colins, shut down on December 1.
-(A third Colins-owned translator, K17CI in Beatrice, had left the air on June 12, 2009.)
-KSNB subsequently broadcast intermittently as an affiliate of the Three Angels Broadcasting Network; in 2012, Gray Television, the owners of KOLN/KGIN, would acquire KSNB for $1.25 million and make it a MyNetworkTV affiliate, shared with a pre-existing subchannel of KOLN/KGIN.
+KSNB subsequently broadcast intermittently as an affiliate of the Three Angels Broadcasting Network; in 2012, it was acquired by Gray Television, the owner of KOLN/KGIN.

 KTVG-TV ceased broadcasting on April 5, 2010.
-The FCC canceled its license on April 22, 2014; this was due to the 2012 expiration of both its construction permit for its post-digital transition facility on channel 16 (which had been tolled due to a bankruptcy proceeding Hill Broadcasting was involved in) and special temporary authority to continue operating its pre-transition channel 19 digital facility, not operating for over a year, and failure to file for license renewal.
+In 2011, Hill Broadcasting was granted special temporary authority to continue operating its pre-transition channel 19 digital facility while it completed construction on a post-transition facility on channel 16.
+The expiration of that permit had been tolled by the FCC Media Bureau while Pappas was in bankruptcy proceedings, an action the commission later found to be in error.
+In 2012, the bankruptcy proceeding was terminated, and the post-transition permit expired.
+Furthermore, the station had been off the air for over a year (Note: Under Section 312(g) of the Communications Act of 1934, as amended, a broadcast station's license automatically expires if it has not broadcast for 12 consecutive months.) and failed to file an application for renewal of its broadcast license by February 1, 2014.
+As a result, the FCC canceled the license in a letter dated April 22, 2014.
+Hill Broadcasting contested the action and filed a license renewal on May 30, 2014, which the FCC dismissed as untimely; the commission also ruled that the off-air period had already resulted in the station's license expiring.
+In 2015, the commission dismissed an application for review of the decision by Hill as late-filed.

 Repeaters

-By 2009, Fox Nebraska was seen over six low-power repeaters—all of which were located on the UHF band.
-K17CI, relaying KSNB-TV, shut down upon the digital television transition for full-power stations on June 12, 2009, and the Lincoln transmitters—owned by Colins—closed on November 30 when KSNB-TV left the air.
+By 2009, Fox Nebraska was seen over six low-power repeaters, all of which were located on the UHF band.
+K17CI, relaying KSNB-TV, shut down upon the digital television transition for full-power stations on June 12, 2009, and the Lincoln transmitters, owned by Colins, closed on November 30 when KSNB-TV left the air.
 The remaining transmitters, as well as KFXL in its early months on air, were fed directly from the KTVG-TV transmitter.